okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/resolve-import-conflicts/create-external-service/index.md

 ### Create an HTTPS Server

 Your service needs to implement an HTTPS server for Okta to send requests to.
-To create an HTTPS server, you need to have available an SSL key pair (PEM file) and its corresponding certificate (cert file).
+To create an HTTPS server, you need to have available an SSL key pair (pem file) and its corresponding certificate (cert file).

 <StackSelector snippet="create-https"/>

 ### Check Authorization Header

 The requests that Okta sends to your external service includes an authorization header containing a secret string.
 You set the value of this string when you register your external service, so that it can serve as an API access key for the service.
 Your code should always check for the presence of the authorization header and confirm its value.
-Processing should not proceed if the auhorization header cannot be verified.
+Processing should not proceed if the authorization header cannot be verified.

 <StackSelector snippet="check-auth"/>

 ### Deserialize JSON Payload

-To make the information in the payload available for pocessing, let's deserialize the JSON into objects.
+To make the information in the payload available for processing, let's deserialize the JSON into objects.

 <StackSelector snippet="deserialize"/>